top of page

 A group of family members with a vision of helping people with disabilities to find meaningful, integrated employment within the community.
 At the GFN Sunshine Shack, located in the Gibson's Community Center, employees are taught how to be food safe, how to handle money (cashier, bank deposits), how to socialize with the public, how to cook and bake, and also how to safely exercise with some basic knowledge about health and nutrition.

-JET is an innovative project aimed to support young adults 19 years of age and older with disabilities.
+An innovative project aimed to support young adults 19 years of age and older with disabilities.
 JET is for individuals who are no longer eligible for school, but still need to acquire skills in critical areas.
-For more information on JET please contact 604-207-1996, , or firstname.lastname@example.org.
+For more information on JET please contact 604-207-1996, email@example.com, or firstname.lastname@example.org.

 Enables people with developmental disabilities to prepare for, find, and maintain community-based employment placements

-Make A Change is a national non-profit that provides employment and skills training to Canadians who face challenges finding or maintaining employment
+A national non-profit that provides employment and skills training to Canadians who face challenges finding or maintaining employment

-MentorAbility focuses on developing full or half-day mentoring experience in which job seekers with disabilities are matched with individual mentors to explore career opportunities and what they need to get ahead in their desired field of interest
+Focuses on mentoring experiences in which job seekers with disabilities are matched with individual mentors to explore career opportunities and what they need to get ahead in their desired field of interest

 Uses technology to empower Canadians with disabilities in the workplace and foster economic and social inclusiveness.
 NSS programs help people with disabilities prepare for, obtain, and maintain employment.